cyseen/Powershell-Playground/README.md

 # Powershell-Playground
-Playground of some kind of powershell scrips.
+Playground for all kind of powershell scrips.